dead-tech/tmdc/README.md

 ![example workflow](https://github.com/Dead-tech/tmdc/actions/workflows/tests.yml/badge.svg)

 # tmdc - Tiny Markdown Compiler

+**This project is still in active development, use it at your own risk!_**

 Simple Markdown to HTML compiler written in Rust.

-**_DISCLAIMER: The language itself hasn't been developed yet!_**

 ## Features
   - [x] Headings